Jacksonville College

-Jacksonville College is a private junior college in Jacksonville, Texas.
-It is the only accredited junior college in Texas that is privately owned and operated, owned by the Baptist Missionary Association of America, with additional financial support provided by Southern Baptists of Texas, the conservative state convention affiliated with the Southern Baptist Convention.

-The college's current president is Dr. Joe Lightner, who has served in that capacity since 2021.
+Jacksonville College is a private Christian junior college in Jacksonville, Texas, United States.
+It is the only accredited junior college in Texas that is privately owned and operated, owned by the Baptist Missionary Association of America.
+The college is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+The college's current president is David Erickson, who has served in that capacity since 2023.